-The Holding Company Charter provides that the Holding Company Board shall consist of between 9 and 19 members all of whom are to be elected by holders of Holding Company Common Stock.
-The initial number of directors has been established at 16 and may be set, from time to time, by resolution of the Holding Company Board of Directors.
+The Holding Company Charter provides that the Holding Company Board shall consist of between 9 and 19 members, with the members to be divided into three classes as described below.
+The initial number of directors has been established at 18 and may be set, from time to time, by resolution of the Holding Company Board of Directors.
 The President will not have authority to appoint the members of the Holding Company Board of Directors or to designate the Chairman of the Board.
 Under the Privatization Act, Sallie Mae directors appointed by the President may not serve on the Holding Company Board.
 There are no affiliation requirements for Holding Company directors.

 The Holding Company By-Laws also require that independent directors constitute a majority of the Holding Company Board and the Executive Committee and all members of the Nominations Committee.
-Under the Holding Company By-Laws, a director will not generally be considered "independent" if he or she: (a) has been employed by the Holding Company or one of its affiliates in an executive capacity; (b) is an employee or owner of a firm that is one of the Holding Company's or its affiliate's paid advisors or consultants; (c) is employed by a significant customer or supplier; (d) has a personal services contract with the Holding Company or one of its affiliates; (e) is employed by a foundation or university that receives significant grants or endowments from the Holding Company or one of its affiliates; or (g) is part of an interlocking directorate in which an executive officer of the Holding Company serves on the board of another corporation that employs the director.
+Under the Holding Company By-Laws, a director will not generally be considered "independent" if he or she: (a) has been employed by the Holding Company or one of its affiliates in an executive capacity; (b) is an employee or owner of a firm that is one of the Holding Company's or its affiliate's paid advisors or consultants; (c) is employed by a significant customer or supplier; (d) has a personal services contract with the Holding Company or one of its affiliates; (e) is employed by a foundation or university that receives significant grants or endowments from the Holding Company or one of its affiliates; (f) is a relative of an executive of the Holding Company or one of its affiliates; or (g) is part of an interlocking directorate in which an executive officer of the Holding Company serves on the board of another corporation that employs the director.

-TERM OF OFFICE.
+CLASSIFICATION.
 Under the Sallie Mae Charter, directors appointed by the President serve at the pleasure of the President and until their successors have been appointed and qualified.
 Elected members of the Sallie Mae Board of Directors are elected for a term ending on the date of the next annual meeting and serve until their successors have been elected and have qualified.